YcleptJohn/placement-report/report.md

 the "Budget Tom Price".
 I was further re-assured during my following 1-2-1 where Mark and Han had fed back to Luke the value they found in my investment.

+### Welcoming of Jordan Clague

+Jordan joined the pod just before Christmas and it fell down to me to spend time getting him up to speed.
+We spent all of the day together, with about two hours dedicated to talking through what the pod does, who is involved and what projects we have.
+Moving on to helping him setup codebases and getting him through his first ticket.

+Looking back, this actually provided a lot of value to me.
+It helped me see how much I had improved with my communication even in a mentoring scenario I hadn't really experienced before.
+I've also received good feedback from Jordan about this experience:

+> *"John was the pod member who walked me though my pod\'s previous (and
+> current) work when joining the pod and sat with me as I worked on my
+> first ticket and set up numerous systems.
+At the time, I wouldn\'t
+> have assumed John was an IP due to how confident / assured John was."
+> *
+>
+> ***- Jordan***

+This feedback amplified the overall experience and proved that my focus on improving my communication was paying off.
+I appreciated the opportunity to gain experience as a mentor.

 What I did
 ----------